Homer - The Iliad - Book II (Catalogue of the ships sent to the War of Troy) - Transl. by Alexander Pope

 In the VIIth century the wealth of Gortyn was impacted by the Arab invasion of the countries on the eastern and southern coasts of the Mediterranean Sea; well established trade routes were interrupted and Crete was subject to Arab raids.
 Eventually in the 820s the island was conquered by Muslims from Spain and an emirate was established; Gortyn was razed to the ground and Chandax (Venetian Candia, today's Iraklion), a new capital of the island was built near ancient Knossos.

 From Crete the Arabs launched raids on many ports and islands of the Aegean Sea; in 960 a Byzantine army led by Nikephoros Phocas landed near Chandax and after a long siege seized it and eventually conquered the whole island.
-The Byzantines did not attempt to rebuild Gortyn, but they did rebuild a large VIth century church dedicated to St. Titus, a companion of St. Paul who organized the first church in Crete and was the first bishop of Gortyn.
+The Byzantines did not attempt to rebuild Gortyn, but they did rebuild a large VIth century church dedicated to St. Titus, a disciple of St. Paul who organized the first church in Crete and was the first bishop of Gortyn.

-Agios Titus: (left) interior; (right) detail of the apse
+Agios Titus: (left) interior; (right) detail of the apse (see the church dedicated to the saint at Iraklion)

 The image in the background of this page shows a very old clay statue of Athena found at Gortyn and now at the Archaeological Museum of Iraklion.